 For landscape photography, it’s vital that you focus on the right part of the scene so that the depth of field from your chosen aperture, delivers sharpness throughout all the most important elements of the landscape.
 When you work from a tripod, it makes constant focusing and recomposing even more tedious if you’re taking multiple photos and have the camera set up in the default half-press mode.
 Most people probably focus once on an element in their scene and then switch the lens to manual focus so that they can take multiple photos without the camera trying to refocus on a different part of the scene.

 With back button focus, this isn’t a problem.
 Just place your AF point over the area in your scene where you want the plane of focus to fall, and press the focus button once.
 Now you can carefully position the camera using the head of your tripod, and press the shutter button whenever you like, without having to mess around with switching the lens to manual focus.

 Manual Focus Override For Complex Foregrounds

 If your subject is hidden behind a complex foreground element, the fastest way to get the shot is sometimes to forgo autofocus altogether and manually focus using the ring on the lens.
-If your camera is set up in the default half-press mode, this would require you to also change the focus switch on the lens from Auto to Manual, otherwise the camera would refocus the lens when you go to press the shutter button.
+If your camera is set up in the default half-press mode, this would require you to also change the focus switch on the lens from Auto to Manual, otherwise, the camera would refocus the lens when you go to press the shutter button.

 With back button focus, that doesn’t happen because the camera doesn’t adjust the focus unless you press that back button.
-You can safely adjust focus with the manual focus ring, and then press the shutter button right away to get the shot.
+You can safely adjust the focus with the manual focus ring and then press the shutter button right away to get the shot.
 Not only does this save time, but it also ensures that you don’t forget your lens has been switched to manual mode, thus causing you to miss the focus on some piece of sudden and unexpected action.